Harry Dunn: Anne Sacoolas admits causing crash death

 Mr Dunn died following a collision outside a US military base in Northamptonshire in August 2019.

-Judge Mrs Justice Cheema-Grubb said she would be sentenced at the end of November.
+Judge Mrs Justice Cheema-Grubb said Sacoolas would be sentenced at the end of November.

+"I direct that Mrs Sacoolas attends court in person to be sentenced," the judge added.

+She was charged with causing death by dangerous driving but the Crown Prosecution Service (CPS) accepted her guilty plea to the lesser charge.